davidpeklak/smt/README.md

 some-one with a bit of sbt familiarity at hand.

 ## Why smt?
-Smt is simple to use (especially if you are familiar with sbt), and is simple in its implementation, so it can easily be enhanced with your own developments.
+Smt is simple to use (especially if you are familiar with sbt), and is simple in its implementation. so it can easily be enhanced with your own developments.
 The code is strictly separated into two parts: a core part than can be easily reused as a library, and a wrapping part that makes the whole thing an sbt-plugin.

 ## Getting started